 • An x86_64-based Linux or macOS machine.

 • Download the dkp binary for Linux, or macOS.
-To check which version of DKP you installed for compatibility reasons, run the dkp version -h command (dkp version).
+To check which version of DKP you installed for compatibility reasons, run the dkp version command (dkp version).

 • kubectl for interacting with the running cluster.